Composite1618/openterm/README.md

 ## P.S.

 OpenTerm is no longer avaliable on the App Store (see his [tweet](https://twitter.com/LouisDhauwe/status/1052003267612299266?s=20)).
-As an alternative, I have forked his (now unmaintained) repo and added a new release containing a unsigned IPA of OpenTerm.
-You can use [Cydia Impactor](cydiaimpactor.com) or the excellent [AltStore](altstore.io) to sideload it.
+So, I have uploaded the IPA as a release in this fork.

-You can also try going to this URL (not gurrenteed to work):
+You can install OpenTerm directly to your device by pasting this in Safari:
 ```
 itms-services://?action=download-manifest&amp;url=https://github.com/onyxware/openterm/raw/master/manifest.plist
 ```
+(Safari won't let you click on the link directly, unfortunately.)

+Alternatively, you can download the IPA itself from the `Releases` page.